Common Sense: Publication

 The publicity generated by the initial success and compounded by the publishing disagreements propelled the pamphlet to incredible sales and circulation.
-Following Paine's own estimate of the pamphlet's sales, some historians claim that Common Sense sold almost 100,000 copies in 1776, and according to Paine, 120,000 copies were sold in the first three months.
-One biographer estimates that 500,000 copies were sold in the first year (in both America and Europe, predominantly France and Britain), and another writes that Paine's pamphlet went through 25 published editions in the first year alone.
-However, some historians dispute these figures as implausible because of the literate population at the time and estimated the far upper limit as 75,000 copies.
+Following Paine's own estimate of the pamphlet's sales, some historians claim that Common Sense sold almost 100,000 copies in 1776.
+According to Paine, 120,000 copies were sold in the first three months.
+One biographer estimates that 500,000 copies were sold in the first year, in both America and Europe, predominantly France and Britain.
+Another writes that Paine's pamphlet went through 25 published editions in the first year alone.
+Some historians dispute these figures as implausible because of the literate population at the time and estimated the far upper limit as 75,000 copies.

 Aside from the printed pamphlet itself, there were many handwritten summaries and whole copies circulated.
 Paine also granted publishing rights to nearly every imprint which requested them, including several international editions.
 It was immensely popular in France, where it was published without its diatribes against monarchy.
 At least one newspaper printed the entire pamphlet: the Connecticut Courant in its issue of February 19, 1776.
 Writing in 1956, Richard Gimbel estimated, in terms of circulation and impact, that an "equivalent sale today, based on the present population of the United States, would be more than six-and-one-half million copies within the short space of three months".

 For nearly three months, Paine managed to maintain his anonymity, even during Bell's potent newspaper polemics.
 His name did not become officially connected with the independence controversy until March 30, 1776.
 Paine never recouped the profits that he felt were due to him from Bell's first edition.
 Ultimately, he lost money on the Bradford printing as well, and because he decided to repudiate his copyright, he never profited from Common Sense.